kas-elvirov/gloc/PRIVACY.md

 ## 3. Contacting us

-If you have questions about this policy, you can contact us at [kas.elvirov@gmail.com](mailto:kas.elvirov@gmail.com).
+If you have questions about this policy, you can contact us at [i@kas-elvirov.ru](mailto:i@kas-elvirov.ru).